“What a great website! It had a memorable UX (User Experience)”

 UI designers reduce navigation confusion by using familiar conventions.
 For example, logos traditionally occupy the upper-left corner of the page whereas the username and password boxes generally appear on the upper-right corner.

-Facebook clearly follows this rule, making it an intuitive experience even for first-time users.
+For instance, Facebook clearly follows this rule, making it an intuitive experience even for first-time users.

 Ultimately, User Interface Design is responsible to produce a visually-appealing, understandable and interactive product to be enjoyed by the end user.